keu/docs/guides/airflow-openlineage.md

 ### OpenLineage

 [OpenLineage](https://openlineage.io/) is the open source industry standard framework for data lineage.
-Launched by Datakin, it standardizes the definition of data lineage, the metadata that makes up lineage data, and the approach for collecting lineage data from external systems.
+It standardizes the definition of data lineage, the metadata that makes up lineage data, and the approach for collecting lineage data from external systems.
 In other words, it defines a [formalized specification](https://github.com/OpenLineage/OpenLineage/blob/main/spec/OpenLineage.md) for all of the core concepts related to data lineage.

 The purpose of a standard like OpenLineage is to create a more cohesive lineage experience across the industry and reduce duplicated work for stakeholders.
 It allows for a simpler, more consistent experience when integrating lineage with many different tools, similar to how Airflow providers reduce the work of DAG authoring by providing standardized modules for integrating Airflow with other tools.